 How long does obtaining conservatorship take?

 The process can take months to complete.
 Once the hearing begins, the court will assign a lawyer if the individual does not have one, an investigator, and a medical examiner.
 These people will help determine if conservatorship is the right option and make sure that the individual in question is not being abused or taken advantage of.
 People who may be interviewed for the hearing include spouses, adult children, anyone serving as a prior conservator, and anyone who has care and custody of the individual.
 The interviews help the court make the best decision for everyone involved.

 Can I file for conservatorship without assistance?

 Unless you are extremely comfortable with the legal system, using the help of professionals may be the best option.
-Even small mistakes or clerical errors can delay conservatorship filings for months.
-It means filing paperwork and going through a hearing that can take months to complete.
-Before going through the conservatorship process, you want to be sure that you understand what the process will look like and what the result will be.
+Even small mistakes or clerical errors can delay filings for months.
+Even when everything is done correctly, filing paperwork and going through a hearing can take months to complete.
+Before going through the process, you want to be sure that you understand what the process will look like and what the result will be.
 At Senior Planning, we provide the services you need at reasonable prices to make sure your filing will go as smoothly as possible.

 Will Senior Planning go with me to the court hearing?

 Arizona allows certified document preparers, like Senior Planning, to help with the preparation of legal documents.
 If desired, one of our agents can accompany you to assist with your court filing for an additional, reasonable fee.
 However, unlike attorneys, we cannot represent you in court or during the hearing.
 Our job is to make sure the paperwork is filled out correctly and thoroughly before any submissions or hearings take place.
-Although we cannot speak on your behalf or offer legal advice, making sure there are no mistakes in the filing aids the process enormously.
+Although we cannot speak on your behalf or offer legal advice, making sure there are no mistakes in the filing is crucial.